Multimodal Wireless Foundation Models: Introduction

 A common limitation of current WFMs is they handle only one modality.
 Wireless systems, however, provide various observations (views) of the same over-the-air transmission, obtained at different stages of the physical layer stack, such as raw IQ samples, CSI, bits, and link quality measurements.
 Depending on the task and operating conditions, the most informative modality changes $-$ and no single modality is best for all tasks.
 WFMs should therefore be designed to accept multiple modalities to enable a broader and more diverse range of tasks and scenarios.
 Potential benefits also include improved robustness via redundancy and complementary cues, as well as opportunities for cross-modal self-supervision, which has been shown to improve generalization \cite{crossmodal, multimodalsurvey}.
 This motivates \emph{\textbf{multimodal wireless foundation models (WFMs)}} that can natively handle multiple input modalities.

 In this work, we propose and build the first multimodal WFM that can process raw IQ signals and image-like wireless modalities, and support multiple tasks across both modalities.
 In more detail, our contributions are: \begin{itemize} \item We propose a single \emph{Vision Transformer} (ViT) backbone that supports both modalities via lightweight, modality-specific input embeddings that map inputs into a shared embedding space.
 This is followed by a shared encoder for feature extraction.
 The design is masking-friendly and supports multiple task heads. \item We introduce masked wireless modeling for the \emph{multimodal} setting, a self-supervised objective and pretraining recipe that learns a joint representation from IQ streams and image-like wireless modalities. \item We provide systematic evidence that masked modeling applied directly to raw IQ streams is effective and yields transferable features that generalize to unseen IQ-centric tasks. \item We evaluate the model under three fine-tuning regimes: linear probing, partial fine-tuning, and low-rank adaptation (LoRA).
 The evaluation spans five tasks across both modality families: RF fingerprinting, interference detection and classification, human activity sensing, RF signal classification, and 5G NR positioning.
-The multimodal WFM maintains strong and balanced performance across all tasks, surpassing the IQ baseline WFM on IQ-centric tasks while remaining competitive on tasks with image-like wireless modalities. \end{itemize}
+The multimodal WFM maintains strong and balanced performance across all tasks, surpassing the IQ baseline WFM on IQ-centric tasks while remaining competitive on tasks with image-like wireless modalities. \end{itemize} \textbf{Reproducible research.} Model weights, finetuning code and reproducibility instructions are available at: https://wavesfm.waveslab.ai.

 This work demonstrates the strong capabilities of developing multimodal WFMs that support diverse wireless tasks across different modalities.
 We believe this provides a concrete step toward both AI-native 6G with the vision of joint sensing, communication, and localization.